chippyash/Math-Matrix/README.md

 *  The original matrix is untouched
 *  You can use the magic __invoke functionality
 *  Decompositions return a decomposition object, from which you can access the various parts of the decomposition.
-*  Decompositions implement the chippyash\Math\Matrix\Interfaces\DecompositionInterface
+*  Decompositions implement the Chippyash\Math\Matrix\Interfaces\DecompositionInterface

 The library currently supports: